lk16/aaa/README.md

 pyenv local 3.10.2
 ```

+This project also requires rust, see instructions [here](https://www.rust-lang.org/tools/install) on how to install.

-After setting up the right python for pdm, run the following commands.
+After you setup rust and python, run the following commands.

 ```sh
 # Install dependencies